 Will Your Job Still Exist In 2030?

 Automation is already here.
 Robots helped build your car and pack your latest online shopping order.
 A chatbot might help you figure out your credit card balance.
-A computer program might scan and process your resume when you apply for work.
+A computer program might scan and process your résumé when you apply for work.

-What will work in America look like a decade for now?
-A team of economists at the McKinsey Global Institute set off to figure out in a new report out Thursday.
+What will work in America look like a decade from now?
+A team of economists at the McKinsey Global Institute set out to figure it out in a new report out Thursday.

 The research finds automation widening the gap between urban and rural areas and dramatically affecting people who didn't go to college or didn't finish high school.
-It also projects some occupations poised for massive growth, or growing enough to offset displaced jobs.
+It also projects some occupations poised for massive growth or growing enough to offset displaced jobs.

 Below are some of the key takeaways from McKinsey's forecast.

-Most jobs will change; some will decline.
+Most jobs will change; some will decline

 "Intelligent machines are going to become more prevalent in every business.
-All of our jobs are going to change," said Susan Lund, coauthor of the report.
+All of our jobs are going to change," said Susan Lund, co-author of the report.
 Almost 40% of U.S. jobs are in occupations that are likely to shrink — though not necessarily disappear — by 2030, the researchers found.

 Loading...